 to tell a tale about Me; my Dad; and my First Bike, 'Hercules'.

 The War was over.
-He came home to the family beer-shop and was earnng a few extra pennies part-time as an electrician (my birth certificate shows him as an electrical engineer).
-One of those jobs required the exploration of a customer's cellar where he set eyes on a rusty old bike, upside down, resting on its handlebars and saddle.
+He came home to Stockport and the family beer-shop and was earnng a few extra pennies part-time as an electrician (my birth certificate shows him as an electrical engineer).
+One of those jobs required the exploration of a customer's basement where he set eyes on a rusty old bike, upside down, resting on its handlebars.
 It was offered for sale and Dad snapped it up for as little as ten shillings.

 Inspection and M.O.T.

 At first sight the bike was the same style as once ridden by our village Bobbies.